FBC TV

 In November 2014, FBCTV was tasked with the job of managing the digital TV project to allow the transition of broadcast signals from analogue to Digital television in Fiji.
 In July 2015, it commenced tests in the Suva, Nasinu corridor.

 In August 2016, when Fiji moved into Digital broadcasting, FBC launched two more channels, FBC 2 and FBC Plus.
+For the Walesi TV launch draw, the main FBC channel was granted channel 1 and FBC 2, channel 3.

 FBC 2 would provide viewers with content from other parts of the world which Fijians could not access on free-to-air television.

 FBC Plus provided viewers with shows that were aired on FBC TV, three hours after its broadcast on FBC TV.
 For example, if the Indian soap opera Pavitra Rishta had aired on FBC TV at 12:00 p.m, FBC Plus would air the same show at 3:00 p.m.

 After a successful trial of the Digital Television platform in the Suva - Nasinu corridor, the country's first Digital TV platform, Walesi was launched on the 25th of June 2018, by the Attorney General, Aiyaz Sayed-Khaiyum in his portfolio as Minister for Communications.

+The Digital Television service is encrypted/scrambled and requires a Walesi provided set top box everytime, to view all the encrypted/scrambled (marked by $) channels, even "free-to-air" (really free-to-view) ones, making televisions already in stores with built-in DVB-T2 tuners with MPEG-4/H.264 video codec support for UHF antennas useless, as Walesi does not have any digital receiver (flat screen) Fiji specifications or certification (like Freeview used in Australia and New Zealand) to support Integrated Digital Television (iDTV) unlike most other countries.
+As of January 2023, the Education Channel is the only channel that is truly free-to-air (FTA), as opposed to free-to-view that supports iDTV (not locked/unencrypted) and can be received with any DVB-T2 television without a Walesi set top box, by selecting Channel Bandwidth as 8 MHz in manual scan and search for the right UHF frequency or selecting your country as New Zealand (Which uses 8Mhz and also uses the same EU band plan) and running a auto scan.